-CLP welcomes and supports the net-zero carbon emissions targets and measures set out in the Government's Climate Action Plan 2050 to help the city achieve carbon neutrality before mid-century CLP will continue to promote the development of local renewable energy, and work together with the Government to explore ways to enhance regional cooperation on zero-carbon energy.
-CLP also and improve energy efficiency, as well as further promoting the electrification of transport and other sectors.
+CLP welcomes and supports the net-zero carbon emissions targets and measures set out in the Government's Climate Action Plan 2050 to help the city achieve carbon neutrality before mid-century.
+CLP will continue to promote the development of local renewable energy, and work together with the Government to explore ways to enhance regional cooperation on zero-carbon energy.
+CLP also remains committed to helping customers manage energy demand and improve energy efficiency, as well as further promoting the electrification of transport and other sectors.